 Ultimately, how you invest your income drawdown pension will be determined by your appetite for investment risk, which will be determined by a number of factors, such as whether you have any income elsewhere (and whether this income is guaranteed) and how much money you’re planning to draw down from your pension.

-We’ll also need to consider your life expectancy as this will cover how long you’ll be drawing on your pension for.
+You’ll also need to consider your life expectancy as this will cover how long you’ll be drawing on your pension for.
 With income drawdown there’s a chance you might outlive your pension and exhaust your pot before the end of your life.
-To mitigate this risk, a tool such as the Drewberry Pension Drawdown Calculator can provide you with an estimate of how long your pension might last.

 You have a number of options for investing your pension fund.
 The main asset classes usually held as pension investments can include:

 Not every pension provider or type of pension will permit investment across all these types of assets, while there are also assets not listed above that you might consider investing in after taking stock of your needs and circumstances.